Find out what to expect after you've applied for a grant

-If your grant is under £5,000, you will receive an email confirming approval of the grant, a Grant Reference Number, next steps, and a reporting template.
-As you have already submitted a requisition to us, we will now approve this, so you can continue with making your purchase.
+If your grant is under £5,000, you will receive an email confirming approval of the grant, a grant reference number, and the next steps to make your purchase(s).

-If your grant is £5,000 or over, you will receive a Grant Offer Letter and a Grant Agreement.
-These documents together will form your formal grant award with the Charity.
-They contain your key grant information including a Grant Reference Number, a reporting and payment schedule, and a reporting template.
-Once you have signed and returned your agreement to us, your grant will be live and you are ready to start your project.
+If your grant is £5,000 or over, you will receive a Grant Award Letter and a Grant Agreement.
+They contain your key grant information including a grant reference number, a reporting and payment schedule, and the next steps to make your purchase(s).
+Once you have signed and returned your Grant Agreement, your grant will be live and you're ready to start your project.

 Impact and Evaluation Reporting